CDCgov/MIRA-NF/README.md

 ## Credits

-mira-nf/mira is developed and maintained by Ben Rambo-Martin, Kristine Lacek, Reina Chau, and Amanda Sullivan.
+mira-nf/mira is developed and maintained by Ben Rambo-Martin, Kristine Lacek, Reina Chau, Amanda Sullivan, and Sam Wiley.

 ## Citations